 - Economic systems, particularly within the area of local food systems

 - Project management experience; including how to meet daily, weekly and long-term deadlines

 - Experience using InfusionSoft, Wordpress, Squarespace, Google Drive, and more

 - Exposure to many locally owned businesses, non-profits, and organizations in Arizona

 - Education on the several program and initiatives LFA implements to work toward our mission of creating a sustainable local economy

-Hours & Compensation: The intern will work approximately 10-15 hours per week for the Fall or Spring Semester.
+Hours & Compensation: THIS POSITION IS PRIMARILY REMOTE WITH OCCASIONAL IN-PERSON MEETINGS AND EVENTS.
+The intern will work approximately 10-15 hours per week for the Fall or Spring Semester.
 Typically this comes out to approximately 125 total hours for the semester (may vary based on student’s internship requirements).
-The intern will establish at least two regular office days per week, and when fully trained may work remotely one of those days to complete projects.
 This is an unpaid internship with many professional development opportunities.
 Upon satisfactory completion of the internship, the intern will receive a letter of recommendation and course credit, if applicable.

 Length of Term: Internship program is 1 semester long, with opportunity for second semester upon satisfactory completion of internship.

-To Apply: Email your cover letter, resume, and a brief writing sample (of your choice) to Kate at email@example.com
+To Apply: Email your cover letter, resume, and a brief writing sample (of your choice) to Somlynn at firstname.lastname@example.org